 Before long, she launched her very own nutrition blog: Bev’s Healthy Food, where you can find her healthy, delicious recipes as well as her cookbook, Not Just Fresh Air.

-Although this was technically the first time we met in real life (I can see everyone on our coaching calls), it felt more like spending the day with a dear friend.
+Although this was technically the first time we met in real life, it felt more like spending the day with a dear friend.
 We toured the city of Sydney, grabbed a delicious bite to eat, and OF COURSE you know we found a spot to #stopdropandbettyrock!

 Join us for this 12-Minute Full Body Shred we did in the rain #noexcuses